The Spy Who Loved Me (film): Writing

 Broccoli agreed to Wood's proposed changes, but before he could set to work there were more legal complications.
 In the years since Thunderball (1965), Kevin McClory had set up two film companies and had been cleared to produce a rival Bond film after the imposed ten-year moratorium had expired.
 He was in development of a film project, with the working title Warhead, in collaboration with Sean Connery and novelist Len Deighton.
-McClory had learned of Broccoli's plans to use SPECTRE, an organisation that had first been created by Fleming while working with McClory and Jack Whittingham on the very first attempt to film Thunderball, back even before it was a novel, in the late 1950s.
-McClory filed a injunction against Eon Productions alleging copyright infringement.
+McClory had learned of Broccoli's plans to use SPECTRE, an organisation that had first been created by Fleming while working with McClory and Jack Whittingham on the first attempt to film Thunderball, back even before it was a novel, in the late 1950s.
+McClory filed an injunction against Eon Productions alleging copyright infringement.
 Not wishing to extend the already ongoing legal dispute that could have delayed the production of The Spy Who Loved Me, Broccoli requested Wood remove all references to Blofeld and SPECTRE from the script.
 In June 1976, McClory was awarded the sole rights to SPECTRE and Blofeld.

 Broccoli decided to include the KGB in the film as Bond's allies after showing a group of Russians a James Bond film during the production of The Blue Bird (1976) in the Soviet Union.
-When they enjoyed the film but commented that it could not be shown there because it was too "anti-Russian," Broccoli decided to include characters such Amasova and Gogol who would be "not a hero, not a villain, but acceptable in terms of Russian distribution."
+When they enjoyed the film but commented that it could not be shown there because it was too "anti-Russian," Broccoli decided to include characters such as Amasova and Gogol who would be "not a hero, not a villain, but acceptable in terms of Russian distribution."

 Tom Mankiewicz, who worked on the three preceding Bond films, claims he was called in to do an extensive rewrite of the script.
 Mankiewicz says he did not receive credit, because Broccoli was limited to the number of non-British in key positions he could employ on the films to obtain Eady Levy assistance.
 Vernon Harris also did uncredited rewrites on the script.

 Filming

-Tom Mankiewicz claims that Catherine Deneuve wanted to play the female lead and was willing to cut her normal rate from $400,000 per picture to $250,000, but Broccoli would not pay above $80,000.
+Tom Mankiewicz claimed that Catherine Deneuve wanted to play the female lead and was willing to cut her normal rate from $400,000 per picture to $250,000, but Broccoli would not pay above $80,000.
 Marthe Keller and Dominique Sanda were also considered, while the original frontrunner Lois Chiles was not pursued after her agent informed the producers that she had retired.
-Before the casting of Richard Kiel, Will Sampson and David Prowse were considered to play Jaws.
+Before the casting of Richard Kiel, Will Sampson, David Prowse and Jack O'Halloran (according to O'Halloran) were considered to play Jaws.

 The film was shot at the Pinewood Studios in London, Porto Cervo in Sardinia (Hotel Cala di Volpe), Egypt (Karnak, Mosque of Ibn Tulun, Gayer-Anderson Museum, Abu Simbel temples), Malta, Scotland, Hayling Island UK, Okinawa, Switzerland and Mount Asgard on Baffin Island in the then northern Canadian territory of Northwest Territories (now located in Nunavut).